stacs-srg/storr/record_classification/src/site/markdown/algorithms-information.md

 routine is only successful a certain percentage of the time - we simply discard the unsuccessful models.

 #### The OLRCrossFold Object
 The final layer of the model training algorithm architecture.
 This object contains a pool of OLRPool objects.
-We take the training data and partition it into 'folds' each OLRPool is trained and tested on a different fold of the data. e.g. if we choose to have 10 folds then we will have 10 OLRPools each being trained on a different 9 of the 10 folds (the fold that each model does not see in training is used for its internal evaluation routine).
+We take the training data and partition it into 'folds': each OLRPool is trained and tested on a different fold of the data. e.g. if we choose to have 10 folds then we will have 10 OLRPools each being trained on a different 9 of the 10 folds (the fold that each model does not see in training is used for its internal evaluation routine).
 Once all of the models have been trained we average the model parameters of each model (just simple matrix addition) so that we end up with a final model for classification.